Create an AWS connection

 4. You are now able to start the wizard and create a new connection.

 Even if your organization enforces tagging via Service Control Policies or IAM, some of the resources created by CloudFormation do not support tag propagation.
-For more details, please check AWS CloudFormation resource tagging.
+For details, please see AWS CloudFormation resource tagging.

-Looking at the Destination error logs tab (AWS Firehose console) I get this message:
+Looking at the Destination error logs tab (AWS Firehose console), if you get this message:

 Delivery to the endpoint was unsuccessful.
 See Troubleshooting HTTP Endpoints in the Firehose documentation for more information.
 Response received with status code.
 403: "requestId":"xxxx,"errorMessage":"The authorization token does not provide the necessary permissions. details: missing_scopes=[data-acquisition:logs:ingest]